Timing Delay Circuit: Explaining a Time Delay Circuitry and its Applications!

 The Circuit Design

 First, connect one 1k ohms resistor, 100k ohms variable resistor, and 1k ohms resistor in series between the supply and ground.
-Connect the variable resistor’s wiper terminal to both the 1000µF capacitor’s positive end and Zener diode’s cathode.
+Connect the variable resistor’s wiper terminal to both the 1000µF capacitor’s positive end and the Zener diode’s cathode.

 Next, connect the Zener diode’s anode to the 100µF capacitor’s positive terminal.
 You also must connect this anode to the TIP122 transistor’s base.

-Connect the 100µF and 1000µF capacitors and transistor’s emitter terminal to the ground.
+Connect the 100µF and 1000µF capacitors and the transistor’s emitter terminal to the ground.
 After that, connect one relay coil end to the transistor’s collector terminal and the opposite end to the supply.
 Add a diode between the coil ends.
 Take one LED and the current limiting resistor and connect them to the transistor’s collector.
 Place another LED to the relay’s normally open contact.
 Lastly, connect the com contact to the supply.

 For proper use, a 12V relay for the circuit needs at least an 11V supply voltage.